Inside of You (The Maine song)

-"Inside of You" is a song recorded by American rock band the Maine.
+"Inside of You" is a song by American rock band the Maine.
 The song was released digitally on May 3, 2010, and serviced to radio on June 14.
-The song is the lead single from their second album, Black & White.
+The song was released as the lead single from their second studio album, Black & White.
 An acoustic version of the song was released on July 13, 2010.

 Background

-The song was written by lead singer John O'Callaghan, produced by Howard Benson, and released through Warner Records.
+"Inside of You" was written by lead singer John O'Callaghan and produced by Howard Benson, released through Warner Records.
+The song is about sex, but is a bit of a double entendre, expressing a much deeper meaning.
+Speaking about the material, O'Callaghan stated, "we haven't ever been interested in doing a 'scene' thing [...] we definitely wanted a vibe that was a bit more rock."
 The track runs at 133 BPM and is in the key of A major.
-The song peaked at number 14 on the Billboard Rock Digital Song Sales chart.
+The song peaked at number 14 on the US Billboard Rock Digital Song Sales chart.

-In 2010, the song won the AP Magazine Readers’ Awards Best Song.
+In 2010, the song won the AP Magazine Readers' Awards for Best Song.

 Music video

 The music video for "Inside of You" was released on July 19, 2010.
 The music video is directed by Mike Jones and Jim Sullos.

-The video describes the band leaving their black and white world behind to enter the crazy, colorful imagination of a young boy via his kaleidoscope below.
+The video depicts the band leaving their black and white world behind to enter the crazy, colorful imagination of a young boy via his kaleidoscope below.